terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/Security/Authentication.txt

      - | Specify the validity of the cookie for Remember Me functionality in seconds, in \ ``token-validity-seconds``\  attribute.
 In this example it is set as 30 days.
        | When not specified, it is valid for 14 days by default.

-For attributes other than the above, refer \ `Spring Security manual <http://docs.spring.io/spring-security/site/docs/3.2.5.RELEASE/reference/htmlsingle/#nsa-remember-me>`_\ .
+For attributes other than the above, refer to \ `Spring Security manual <http://docs.spring.io/spring-security/site/docs/3.2.5.RELEASE/reference/htmlsingle/#nsa-remember-me>`_\ .

 Following flag that enables "Remember Me" functionality needs to be provided in login form.